Aviationweb déjà vu Luchtvaart déjà vu Micro Light Aeroplanes

 PH-3H4 Urban Air UFM-13 Lambada c/n 5/15 - MLA-airfield Stadskanaal in Holland - 22 April 2007 Ultralight aeroplanes

-Urban Air Lambada UFM-13 s/n 5/15 was registered PH-3H4 in the Netherlands on 20 March 2000.
-The registered type changed into Urban Air UFM 13/15 Lambada on 25 April 2007.
-The 2000-built Urbanair UFM13 Lambada was seen at the ULM-aerodrome Stadskanaal in Vledderveen, the Netherlands.
+On 20 March 2000, Urban Air Lambada UFM-13 s/n 5/15 was registered PH-3H4 in the Netherlands.
+On 25 April 2007, the registered type changed into Urban Air UFM 13/15 Lambada.
+Om 22 April 2007, the 2000-built Urbanair UFM13 Lambada was seen at the ULM-airfield Stadskanaal in Vledderveen (EHST).

 page last updated: 08-10-2014